implico/frs-bundle-default/README.md

 If you don't need any them:
 * remove the dependency from the `bower.json` file
 * remove import from `styles/style.scss`

+Place any third-party scripts that you can't or don't want to install via Bower in `/vendor/styles`.

 <a name="styles-sprites"></a>
 #### Sprites